English

 Pro-Palestinian demonstrators and police face off on the UCLA campus, May 23, 2024, in Los Angeles.
 [AP Photo/Damian Dovarganes]

-At college campuses throughout the United States, students face an array of new conduct rules limiting protests, outright prohibition of the encampments that were the focus of the mass student protests earlier this year against the genocide in Gaza, as well as suspensions and banishment of students to punish them for past actions and intimidate them going forward.
+At college campuses throughout the United States, students face an array of new conduct rules limiting protests, outright prohibition of the encampments that were the focus of the mass student protests earlier this year against the genocide in Gaza, as well as suspensions and banishments of students to punish them for past actions and intimidate them going forward.

-In numerous campuses, particularly in California, students have been doubly and triply victimized.
-Resident Assistants, who live in campus housing, have been barred from the campus and thus deprived of both a place to live and a job that pays the rent or a stipend.
+On numerous campuses, particularly in California, students have been doubly and triply victimized.
+Resident assistants, who live in campus housing, have been barred from the campus and thus deprived of both a place to live and a job that pays the rent or a stipend.
 Others could not gain possession of their own computers or get access to the college network or classrooms, thus making it impossible to complete assignments or meet other course requirements.

 Last week, the ACLU Foundation of Northern California, the Center for Protest Law & Litigation, and civil rights attorney Thomas Seabaugh filed a lawsuit against the University of California Santa Cruz, arguing that its decision to ban more than 100 students and faculty from campus after they were arrested for protesting the genocide in Gaza last semester is unconstitutional.